solana-foundation/developer-content/content/guides/dapps/cash-app.md

-We're now able to deposit funds, withdraw funds, send funds to another user, request funds from another user, add friends, and accept/decline requests, which covers all of the functionaltiy in cash app.
+We're now able to deposit funds, withdraw funds, send funds to another user, request funds from another user, add friends, and accept/decline requests, which covers all of the functionality in cash app.
 We'll just add one optimization to this program before testing.

 ### Integrating a Counter for Unique PDAs